 The Permittee shall report its monitoring results for each month.
 The results of sampling and analysis shall be submitted to the Department.
-If there is no discharge during the entire month, the Permittee shall submit a report stating that no discharge occurred.
+If there are no qualifying storms during the reporting period per section S_1 , C_3 , and C_4 of Part II, the Permittee shall submit a report indicating such on the DMR form.